Flippun/cse15l-lab-reports/Lab1/lab1.md

 #### 6. `ls` - file
 ![Image](firefox_BGvKhW0jfy.png) <br>
 1. Working Directory: `/home`
-2. Explanation: `ls` can view the subfiles/folders of the current working directory and the content of folders or files within the pd, but not further.
+2. Explanation: `ls` can view the subfiles/folders of the current working directory and the content of folders or files within the working directory, but not further.
 3. Error: An error occured.
 Despite the `Hello.java` file existing, the `ls` command can not see the file as the current working directory is `/home` while `Hello.java` is in `/home/lecture1`.

 ***